 Sheikh Mohamed Sohaib Al Chami, Grand Imam of Aleppo, Syria, declared that the human being is different from all other creations in the sense that humans are the same in all stages of development; one cannot make a distinction between the stages.
 The future is demonstrated by children, the present by the youth, and experience is demonstrated by adults.
 If you interfere with the human development cycle, you destroy the future, Sheikh Sohaib warned.
-He added that as adults, we cannot give youth what we do not have, and emphasized the need to care for the entire society, in a way that the older generation extends her wisdom and experience to the youth and then youth direct their communication to the children, leading to one strong chain of interconnectedness and learning from one another.
+He added that as adults, we cannot give youth what we do not have, and emphasized the need to care for the entire society, in a way that the older generation extends her wisdom and their communication to the children, leading to one strong chain of interconnectedness and learning from one another.